mobxjs/mobx/docs/best/pitfalls.md

 #### Rendering ListViews in React Native

 `ListView.DataSource` in React Native expects real arrays.
 Observable arrays are actually objects, make sure to `.slice()` them first before passing to list views.
-Furthermore, `ListView.DataSource` itself should be moved to the store so that it can be updated automatically with a `@computed`.
+Furthermore, `ListView.DataSource` itself can be moved to the store and have it automatically updated with a `@computed`, this step can also be done on the component level.

 ```javascript
 class ListStore {